• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Senior discounts on dentures

-Lastly, check with your current dental provider’s office about any senior discounts they might offer.
-If they don’t have a senior discount, they might give you a reduced fee for either pre-paying for services or paying with cash or check.
+Lastly, check with your current dental provider’s office to see if they offer any senior discounts.
+If they do not offer a senior discount, they may provide a reduced fee for pre-paying for services or paying with cash or check.
 It will save them a credit card processing fee.
-Many dental practices also use third-party financing, sometimes with 0% interest for a short period of time.
+Many dental practices also utilize third-party financing, often with 0% interest for a limited period.

 FAQ